Reveal - Power of Prayer

 Jesus thirsts for us and desires to reveal His love for us more deeply through prayer.
 Why are there so many barriers to prayer and how do we overcome them?

 The evil one doesn’t want us to pray because he doesn’t want us to be loved by God.
 Why?
 Because God’s love is God’s Power.
 The enemy wants us weak.
-God wants to love us because God wants us strong.
+God wants us to receive His love because He wants us strong.
 God’s love is God’s Power.
 That is why we never go a single day without a minimum of 10 minutes of prayer.
 God is our power source.

 The evil one will attempt to make us feel bad about our prayer.
 He will also tell us our prayer must be perfect and without distraction.
 That is a lie to keep us from prayer.
 God works in the midst our mess.
 When you pray, visualize yourself as four-year-old lying comfortably in the lap of your Heavenly Father.
 He is just loving you there.
 Even if you are thinking about preparing dinner or completing laundry in the midst of prayer . . .
 He is still loving you.
 There are many ways for God to reveal Himself to us through prayer.

 The Healing Power in His Name

 If you are looking for greater peace and joy in your life, we encourage you to embrace the healing power of the name of Jesus.